Cosmos Small Plates Set (3 pieces)

 Celestial Charm in Every Bite – Cosmos Small Plate Set for Elegant Side Servings

 Small in size, infinite in expression—the Cosmos Plate Set (Small) captures the wonder of the universe in the palm of your hand.
-Made in Japan using high-quality porcelain, each plate is glazed with a unique marbled pattern in one of three hues: a vibrant red, a smoky charcoal, and a cool blue with soft yellow accents.
-These organic designs are born from a blend of chance and artisan control, making each dish one-of-a-kind.
+Made in Japan using durable porcelain, each plate is glazed with a unique marbled pattern in one of three hues: a vibrant red, a smoky charcoal, and a cool blue with soft yellow accents.
+These organic designs emerge from a blend of chance and careful technique, making each dish truly unique and visually striking.

-At 4.7 inches (120 mm) wide and 1 inch (25 mm) deep, these plates are ideal for presenting wagashi, macarons, dipping sauces, nuts, or condiments with intention.
-The white porcelain base brightens the tabletop and creates stunning contrast, allowing your food to visually stand out even in small portions.
-Lightweight and stackable, they're suited for casual meals, festive gatherings, or moments of hospitality.
+At a practical 4.7 inches (120 mm) wide and 1 inch (25 mm) deep, these plates are perfect for presenting wagashi, macarons, dipping sauces, nuts, or condiments with elegance.
+The white porcelain base enhances your tabletop, beautifully showcasing your carefully arranged food, allowing it to shine in small portions.
+Lightweight and stackable, they're equally suited for casual meals, festive gatherings, or moments shared with guests.
+Each piece is designed to sit comfortably in your hand, offering both elegance and practicality.

-The Cosmos series is known for blending refined aesthetics with everyday functionality.
+The Cosmos series embodies a blend of refined aesthetics and practical use.
 These small plates exemplify that philosophy—simple, stylish, and endlessly versatile.
-Each piece is kiln-fired and hand-inspected to ensure quality, while the slightly curved form offers a pleasant hold and visual depth.
-Made by Table Talk Presents, the set reflects the beauty of imperfection and the charm of hand-glazed Japanese tableware.
+Each piece is kiln-fired and hand-inspected to ensure quality, while the gently curved shape offers a comfortable hold and visual richness.
+Crafted by Table Talk Presents in Japan, the set reflects the delightful beauty of hand-glazed tableware.
+Packaging is thoughtfully designed to ensure they arrive ready to impress.

 Product Information